Woazim/imaGL/Readme.md

 - BUILD_DOCUMENTATION
   - Allows to build doxygen documentation
+  - Dependencies
-  - Dependencies doxygen.
+    - doxygen.
 You must install doxygen first by your own.
+    - dot tool from graphviz.
+I asked cmake to not to force it, but it doesn't want...
   - Default OFF
 - BUILD_TESTING
   - Allows to build unit tests